Deployment and next steps

 An example vhosts file that achieves the mapping mentioned would look something like this:

 enabled = true (1) mapping.example.host = myproject.com/api (2) mapping.example.source = / (3) mapping.example.target = /site/myproject/master (4)

 |1||Enable vhosts configuration|

 |3||Map any request that starts with this path …|

 For more details on virtual hosts, head to the Vhosts section of the deployment documentation.

-To explore how vhost mappings work, let’s configure vhosts for our local XP instance.
-Then, to test it, we’ll have override your computer’s DNS resolver by updating it’s
+To explore how vhost mappings work, let’s configure vhosts for your local XP instance, then, to test it, we’ll have override your computer’s DNS resolver by updating it’s

 Find and open your sandbox’s vhosts file.
 From your user’s home directory, the path will be